Medical Cover – Are You Over-Insured?

 - Medical Aid Cover

-A comprehensive medical aid scheme option covers 100% of your expenses for your in-hospital stay.
+A comprehensive medical aid scheme option insures 100% of your expenses for your in-hospital stay.

 Other kinds of medical aid depend on what option plan you have selected.
 You might be on a hospital plan, or you might have cover for in and out of hospital expenses.

-Within the benefit limits offered by your medical aid scheme, you will be compensated for your actual medical expenses.
-The insurance company will pay this medical cover compensation to you, the member.
+Within the benefit limits offered by your scheme, you will be compensated for your actual medical expenses.
+The insurance company will pay compensation to you, the member.
 Then you pay the service provider (hospital or doctor).

 Because specialists can charge what they want, you need gap cover.
 That is if you don’t want to pay for the amount that your medical aid doesn’t cover.